dytterud/realmz/Character.md

 # Not complete

-Spell points is calculated from knowledge.
+Spell points is calculated from knowledge and level.

 bytes | value
 ---|---